aces/Loris/modules/imaging_uploader/README.md

 #### Module Permission

-*In the interest of backward compatibility, permission behaviour varies slightly based on the `useImagingSiteProjectPermissions` configuration*
+*In the interest of backward compatibility, permission behaviour varies slightly based on the `useAdvancedPermissions` configuration*

 Any of the following permissions grants access to the module.

 `imaging_uploader_allsites`:
- - If `useImagingSiteProjectPermissions` is disabled, this permission gives access to all Uploads in the database (backward compatible with projects not requiring a session ID to be defined).
+ - If `useAdvancedPermissions` is disabled, this permission gives access to all Uploads in the database (backward compatible with projects not requiring a session ID to be defined).
- - If `useImagingSiteProjectPermissions` is enabled, this permission gives access to all Uploads as long as they are associated to a session and the session is affiliated to a project that the user is affiliated with.
+ - If `useAdvancedPermissions` is enabled, this permission gives access to all Uploads as long as they are associated to a session and the session is affiliated to a project that the user is affiliated with.
 When combined with `imaging_uploader_nosessionid`, user gets access to their projects' data as well as Uploads with no session ID associated.

 `imaging_uploader_ownsites`:
- - If `useImagingSiteProjectPermissions` is disabled, this permission gives access to all Uploads as long as they are associated to a session and the session is affiliated to a site that the user is affiliated with.
+ - If `useAdvancedPermissions` is disabled, this permission gives access to Uploads for sites that the user is affiliated with (regardless of the project).
  When combined with `imaging_uploader_nosessionid`, user gets access to their sites' data as well as Uploads with no session ID associated.
- - If `useImagingSiteProjectPermissions` is enabled, this permission gives access to all Uploads as long as they are associated to a session and the session is affiliated to both a site and a project that the user is affiliated with.
+ - If `useAdvancedPermissions` is enabled, this permission gives access to all Uploads for sites and projects that the user is affiliated with.
  When combined with `imaging_uploader_nosessionid`, user gets access to their projects' and sites' data as well as Uploads with no session ID associated.

-Note that if you have access to the module, you will always see files uploaded for your own user regardless of their site and project affiliation
+Note that if you have access to the module, you will always see files uploaded for your own user regardless of their site and project affiliation.

 #### Filesystem Permission